LudvigOlsen/rearrr/README.md

 <!-- Note: The `kable()` function simply **formats** the output and is not required. -->

-While we can use the functions with data frames, we showcase them with a vector for simplicity.
+While we can use the functions with data frames, we showcase many of them with a vector for simplicity.
 The functions work with grouped data frames and in `magrittr` pipelines (`%>%`).

 ## Rearranger examples